 \subsection{Nuclear modification factor}

-Effects of high gluon density in the target are inferred in the comparison of the leading exponent $\alpha$ between in $\pp$ and $\pPb$ collisions (see Sec.~\ref{sec:xffit}).
-Here we introduce the nuclear modification factor that quantifies the $\pt$ spectra modification caused by such nuclear effects in $\pPb$ collisions with respect to $\pp$ collisions.
+The effects of high gluon density in the target are inferred from the comparison of the leading exponent $\alpha$ between in $\pp$ and $\pPb$ collisions (see the preceding Sec.~\ref{sec:xffit}).
+Here we introduce the nuclear modification factor that quantifies the $\pt$ spectra modification caused by nuclear effects in $\pPb$ collisions with respect to $\pp$ collisions.
 The nuclear modification factor $\nmf$ is defined as

 where $E d^{3}\sigma^\text{pPb} / dp^3$ and $E d^{3}\sigma^\text{pp} / dp^3$ are the inclusive cross sections of $\pizero$ production in $\pPb$ collisions at $\snn=\tev{5.02}$ and in $\pp$ collisions at $\sqs=\tev{5.02}$, respectively.
 These cross sections are obtained from Eq.~(\ref{eq:cross_pPb}) and Eq.~(\ref{eq:cross_pp}), with the subtraction of the expected UPC contribution applied to the cross section for $\pPb$ collisions.
 The uncertainty in the inelastic cross section $\sigma^\text{pPb}_\text{inel}$ is estimated to be $\pm\SI{5}{\percent}$~\cite{LHCfpPbpi0}.
 The average number of binary nucleon--nucleon collisions in a $\pPb$ collision, $\langle N_\textrm{coll} \rangle = 6.9$, is obtained from MC simulations using the Glauber model~\cite{dEnterria}.
 The uncertainty of $\sigma^\textrm{pp}_\textrm{inel}/\langle N_\textrm{coll} \rangle$ is estimated by varying the parameters in the calculation with the Glauber model and is of the order of $\pm\SI{3.5}{\percent}$~\cite{LHCfpPbpi0}.
 Finally the quadratic sum of the uncertainties in $\sigma^\text{pPb}_\text{inel}$ and $\sigma^\textrm{pp}_\textrm{inel}/\langle N_\textrm{coll} \rangle$ is added to $\nmf$.